 To help children, you must address the problems affecting them.
 Through targeted projects, HEED is working to improve access to the essentials one remote community needs to thrive.

-HEED has provided several other medical interventions to the community including week-long medical outreaches, community health workshops, consistent fluoride and anti-parasitic treatments for students, reproductive health training, reusable menstrual kits, vision testing and glasses, and distribution of hundreds of malaria nets.
+HEED provides several other medical interventions to the community including community health workshops, consistent fluoride and anti-parasitic treatments for students, reproductive health training, reusable menstrual kits through partnership with Days for Girls, vision testing and glasses, and an occasional distribution of mosquito nets to help prevent malaria.

 Click GIVE if you would like to partner with HEED in improving health.